mradey/SystemsFinal/README.md

 # Systems Final
-A program that uses interprocess communication message passing
+A program that uses interprocess communication message passing created by Michael Radey, Kelly Wu, and Michael Bragalone in Dr. Zhang's Systems 2431 class

 Compile with make